kescobo/physalia-workshop/_pages/labs/lab_4_kneaddata.md

 /home/vagrant/Documents/labs/lab_4/output/ERR550644/ERR550644_1_kneaddata.fastq
 ```

-KneadData provides us with some very brief summary information during the run indicating the steps completed as well as the number of reads surviving at each point.

-Let's explore the outputs from the run to get a better idea of our sequence quality post-KneadData
-and some of the sequences removed that may be of interest.

 ### KneadData Outputs

+Let's explore the outputs from the run to get a better idea of our sequence quality post-KneadData and some of the sequences removed that may be of interest.

 KneadData produces at mininimum four primary output files when running a single-ended dataset (this number will increase when dealing with a paired-end dataset).